AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 > During this whole journey, I cultivated my perseverance and developed a higher level of self awareness.

+I regularly meet people related to my current focus, this is a way to learn by itself and to quickly access focused insights, then I deepen the exploration on my own using suggested resources.
+As an example, I am currently reading a book about psychology and philosophy recommended by the Makers' Joy Officer.

 ---

 I also learned to create few wordpress websites: